Chacaponquin/chaca-web/public/docs/field-types/custom-schema-fields.md

 For this example, we want to create a schema where the id will be a string that will have the letter T as the first character and the rest of the 6 characters will be integers.

-With the predefined schemas in Chaca there is no way to achieve this result for this field, therefore you can create a function that returns values with this pattern.
+With the predefined modules in Chaca there is no way to achieve this result for this field, therefore you can create a function that returns values with this pattern.

 ### Declaration